petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

 ---

-## Expand without downtime classic VM version support
+## Expand without downtime classic VM SKU support

-If you're using a classic VM version, it might not support expanding disks without downtime.
+If you're using a classic VM SKU, or version, it might not support expanding disks without downtime.

 Use the following PowerShell script to determine which VM versions it's available with: